Andy Allen (politician): Biography

 He is a veteran of the War in Afghanistan, and was left a double above knee amputee and partially blind as a result of an attack by the Taliban in Helmand using an improvised explosive device.

 He featured in the BAFTA winning documentary, "Wounded."
-The documentary followed his journey from being injured in Afghanistan, which was caught on camera by one of his colleagues to his admission to Sellyoak Hospital in Birmingham, and his overall recovery.
+The documentary followed his journey from being injured in Afghanistan, which was caught on camera by one of his colleagues to his admission to Selly Oak Hospital in Birmingham, and his overall recovery.
 He is the founder of AA Veterans Support a charity setup to provide support to service personnel, veterans and their families in Northern Ireland.

 He was awarded an MBE in the 2019 New Years Honour list for Service to Veterans and their families in Northern Ireland.

+In November 2023, as the UUP's Communities Spokesperson, Allen met with trade union representatives and called for non-teaching school staff to receive fair pay and employment terms.